OmarElsaghir24/MQTT-Client/README.md

 | TIMERS        |

 # Software Features
- * reboot: This command restarts the microcontroller.
+ * `reboot`: This command restarts the microcontroller.
  * ip:  status: This command displays the IP and MQTT address, the MQTT connection state, and the TCP FSM state.
  * set IP w.x.y.z: This command sets the IP address  and stores this address persistently in EEPROM.
  * set MQTT w.x.y.z: This command sets the IP address of the MQTT broker and stores this address persistently in EEPROM.